Sherman Fairchild: Lunar photography

-Fairchild Corporation also developed the Fairchild Lunar Mapping Camera (also known as the Metric Camera) for NASA.
+Fairchild Corporation developed the Fairchild Lunar Mapping Camera (also known as the Metric Camera) for NASA.
 The camera was carried on Apollo 15, 16, and 17 and took photos from lunar orbit throughout the missions.
-Over 7,000 individual frames were captured by the Lunar Mapping Cameras, which resulted in the coverage of approximately 20% of the lunar surface.
-These frames were primarily used to produce topographic photo maps of the moon.
-The data acquired by the Apollo Lunar Mapping Cameras provided important information to scientists and geologists studying and mapping the lunar surface.
+Over 7,000 frames were captured by the Lunar Mapping Cameras, covering approximately 20% of the lunar surface.
+These frames were used to produce topographic photo maps of the moon.

 Airplane manufacturing

 Fairchild soon realized that existing planes were not suitable for the type of maneuvering and extreme conditions that were often encountered during aerial photography.
-In 1925, he formed the Fairchild Aviation Corporation in Long Island, New York, to build the FC-1, an aircraft specifically designed to provide accurate aerial mapping and surveying.
+In 1925, he formed the Fairchild Aviation Corporation in Long Island, New York, to build the Fairchild FC-1, an aircraft specifically designed to provide accurate aerial mapping and surveying.
 Fairchild was a dominant force in the aviation industry during this period, becoming one of the nation's largest manufacturers of commercial aircraft.
 Between 1927 and 1930, the company delivered over 300 of the FC-2, the production version of the FC-1 aerial mapping aircraft The aircraft could hold up to five passengers and could also be equipped with float or ski landing gear.
 The FC-2 was later chosen to accompany Charles A. Lindbergh on his 23000 mi tour of America.
 It also carried the first international airmail from Key West, Florida to Havana, Cuba.
 In the span of 9 months, Fairchild went from initial production to being the second largest aircraft producer in the world.

 Fairchild created, purchased, merged and sold his aviation company several times.

 He incorporated Fairchild Aviation Corporation as a holding company for all his other endeavors, with two of its largest subsidiaries being the Fairchild Airplane Manufacturing Corporation of Farmingdale, New York, and the Kreider-Reisner Aircraft Company of Hagerstown, Maryland.
 The Aviation Corp (AVCO) purchased Fairchild Aviation and its subsidiaries in 1930; however, in the following year Fairchild repurchased Fairchild Aviation Corp and eventually all its subordinate companies.
 In 1936, Fairchild Aviation divested all of its aircraft manufacturing interests into the new Fairchild Engine and Airplane Co.